-“Bold” isn’t just telling you what the world of sports will look like in 2016.
+“Bold” isn’t just predicting what the world of sports will look like next year.
 It’s telling you what they’ll look like in 2040.

 With a hook like that, we happily took the bait when Tyson Law asked us to help with The Future of Sports.
 Fueled by “futurists”, the project is composed of research and interviews on topics such as stadium experiences, athletic training, advertising, and the growing popularity of e-sports.

 The Future of Sports is an initiative between the media strategists at Attention Span and Delaware North, a leader in event, retail, and gaming experiences.
 Delaware North operates more than 60 major sports and entertaining venues (think: Wembley Stadium) and is owned by the Jacobs family, owners of the Boston Bruins.
 So, yeah, these people know a thing or two about the industry.

 Even from the outset of the project, we knew future versions of the report would be published.
 We had to make smart, flexible decisions that wouldn’t come back to bite us later.

 We began our mission of digitizing their printed report like anyone would—with a pair of scissors.

 Though we strive to make sure each project we take on has its content in order from the start, rarely is that actually the case.
 Imagine our delight when we were presented with this: